mw4ccBarry/mw4ccBarry.github.io/_posts/2020-05-02-first-started-post.md

 ### Why the benefit of having this personal website?

+Personally, I found this is a good place to put together my thoughts and the resources.
+Professionally, it is also a good learning opportinity to practice organizing, writing and even built something interesting in the spare time.

 ### How to make this?

 ### What are going to be added in the future?